 The Explore Asheville team is monitoring this developing situation closely and will continue to pass along guidance and information from trusted sources.

 Thanks to grants from BCTDA’s Tourism Product Development Fund, three local nonprofits recently celebrated major renovations and expansions.

 PRESS RELEASE: An eclectic collection of festivals and cultural events receives support from the Buncombe County Tourism Development Authority.

-Seats are still available for an upcoming event where consultants for the Buncombe County Tourism Development Authority (BCTDA) will reveal results of phase one of a yearlong process to change how monies from the Tourism Product Development Fund (TPDF) are used.
+PRESS RELEASE: Event will provide updates on a yearlong process to change how monies from the Tourism Product Development Fund (TPDF) are used.

-The new Explore Asheville marketing campaign, developed by Atlanta-based ad agency 360i, encourages visitors to be “spontaneous and open, embracing the small and big surprises that Asheville will offer up.”
-The tagline, “Let your spirit run free,” is meant to highlight the liberation and spontaneity travelers discover when visiting the region.
+The new Explore Asheville campaign, developed by Atlanta-based ad agency 360i, embraces the small and big surprises that Asheville will offer up.